19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Generic Monster Statblocks.md

 These statistics are balanced assuming the monster has no other mechanics.
 If you give a monster lots of other abilities, recognize that this will increase the "level" of threat it poses.

+A monster's [Attack](../../Game%20Procedures/Combat/Attack.md) represents them doing anything that requires a [Check](../../Game%20Procedures/Core%20Procedures/Check.md).
+They can be used for more than just dealing damage, but the damage roll provides a baseline of how effective they are.

 ## Ability Scores

 Monsters usually only need a [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) and a [Mental Defense](../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md).